You've discovered a bug or something else you want to change in Matplotlib — excellent!

 git clone https://github.com/<YOUR GITHUB USERNAME>/matplotlib.git

-Enter the directory and install the local version of Matplotlib.
-See Setting up Matplotlib for development for instructions
+See Setting up Matplotlib for development for detailed instructions.

 Create a branch to hold your changes: